Alphadoc69/ethereum-nft-alpha/README.md

 ---

-## Contributing

-To add a collection, open a PR with the following data:

-- Contract address
-- Chain
-- Supply
-- Launch date
-- Current floor
-- Unique owner count and percentage
-- Listed supply percentage
-- Lifetime volume
-- Trait breakdown
-- Analytical rationale (why is it undervalued?)

-Collections added purely for promotion without data backing will be closed.

----

 ## Disclaimer

 This index is for research and informational purposes only.
 Nothing here is financial advice.
 NFTs are illiquid, speculative assets.
 Do your own research before making any purchase.